awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The user ID to use with your Amazon Redshift account\.
-You can use an ID that does not currently exist if you have enabled the AutoCreate property\.
+You can use an ID that doesn't currently exist if you have enabled the AutoCreate property\.

 This parameter is optional\.